soerenkoehler/go-simpson/README.md

 synchronizing your local repository.
 When using the option `--latest` you should switch off such behaviour and fetch tags manually when required:

-* In VSCode change the setting `git.pullTags` to `false`
+* In VSCode change the setting `git.pullTags` to `false`.
+* In other IDEs consult your friendly IDE manual.

 ```
 --skip-upload
 ```

 Add this option if you want to run `go vet`, `go test` and `go build` but you do not need the created binary artifacts.
+When you use `--skip-upload` you may omit both `--targets` and `--all-targets`